Hattyot/FollowerBot/README.md

 ```

 ### Sensor methods
-The PiBot has 6 sensors\
+The FollowerBot has 6 sensors\
 ranges from 0 (black) to 1024 (white)
 ```python
 get_third_line_sensor_from_left()  # sensor 1